 Now you have made provision for water, and your fishes need a conducive home.
 The more comfortable they are, the better they grow.
 Whether you are using the backyard plastic tank or pond, you must make the conduciveness of their homes a priority.

-It is advisable to start with the plastic tank at your backyard to learn how the business works before going fully into it.
+It is advisable to start with the plastic tank in your backyard to learn how the business works before going fully into it.

 Connect with people around you who are already into the fish business in Nigeria.
 Find feed sellers, fish farms, and experienced bricklayers who have built fish ponds before, ask them questions, you can gather a lot of information from them.